How to create sprite sheets for Phaser 3 with TexturePacker

 Be careful to select the Phaser 3 format, only this one supports pivot point editing, multi-pack with one single json file and normal map packing.
 The other two Phaser data file formats can be used with older Phaser versions.
 In this case please have a look on the previous version of this tutorial

-The demo project of this tutorial already contains some artwork in the assets-folder.
+The demo project of this tutorial already contains some artwork in the /sprites-folder.
 Simply drag and drop the cityscene folder into TexturePacker.

-Adding folders has 2 main advantages over adding single sprites
+Adding folders has two main advantages over adding single sprites

 - Adding or removing sprites in the folder also adds or removes them from the sprite sheet.